 Clothing has remained an important part of society for thousands of years.
 It is likely it has now become permanently ingrained in our culture.
 Therefore, since clothing will always remain, it is imperative humans start taking up more environmentally practices in cloth manufacturing methods.

 The solutions already exist.
-Now it is up to the consumer to source ethically manufactured clothes and instill the notion that polluting the Earth for the mass production of clothing is not sustainable.
+Now it is up to the consumer to source ethically manufactured clothes and instills the notion that polluting the Earth for the mass production of clothing is not sustainable.

 Written by Maverick Baker